ModyQyW/fabric/docs/guide/formatter/prettier.md

 });
 ```

-If you wish to add custom configurations to the default configuration, you can do like below:
+If you wish to add custom configurations to the default configuration, you can do like below (you will need to install the dependencies yourself):

 ```javascript
 // prettier.config.js with "type": "module" in package.json